flengyel/ansible_secrets/Example.md

 # Example cronjob

 1. **User Context:** The `crontab -l` output shows that these jobs run as user, `flengyel`.
 For the system to work, the `flengyel` user must be a member of the `appsecretaccess` group and must have logged in at least once since being added to that group.
 2. **Execution Flow:** The execution flow is `cronjob -> wrapper_script.sh -> python_script.py`.
 The wrapper script sets up the environment (`LD_LIBRARY_PATH`, virtual environment activation) before executing the main logic.
 3. **The Target:** The `cunyfirst.py` script, with its hardcoded line `constr = 'oracle+cx_oracle://flengyel:this is a big secret' + datasrc`, is the part we will now secure.

 The wrapper script, `dailyoim_venv.sh`, needs **no changes**.
 Its job is to set up the environment, which it already does correctly.

 ## **How to Modify `cunyfirst.py` to Use the Credential Store**

-we will modify `cunyfirst.py` to call the reusable Python helper module (`secret_retriever.py`) to fetch the Oracle password at runtime.
+We will modify `cunyfirst.py` to call the reusable Python helper module (`secret_retriever.py`) to fetch the Oracle password at runtime.

 Here is the "before and after" of your `cunyfirst.py` script.